unstru/Skwitch/README.md

 Skwitch is provided as AMD modules, [require.js](requirejs.org) is included.

+#### toDOM and SEO
 Also, you might want to see [toDOM](https://github.com/cagosta/toDOM) which is not needed but recommended to build DOM elements.
-If toDOM do not interest you, you can also build your elements with `<html>` and insert it into animations.
+If toDOM do not interest you, because you do not like it or you want to be SEO-friendly, you can also build your elements with `<html>` into your .html and insert it into your animations.

 For instance if we take the code above :

 ```javascript
 ...
 {
 	'+options' : {